skgithub14/portfolio-data-pipeline/README.md

 # Showcase Data Pipeline for Portfolio

 This repository contains a modified copy of a complex data cleaning pipeline I wrote in R. It is modified to remove all identifying data and source information due to confidentiality.

+## Portfolio Information

-See the included `presentation.pdf` file for an overview of the project's highlights.
+See the included `presentation.pdf` file for an overview with visuals of the project's highlights.

+### Description

+**Purpose:** clean and curate a messy clinical data set from genetic clinic sites from across the US and Latin America.
+Format it for analysis by two different hereditary cancer syndrome models, BayesMendel and PanelPRO.

+**Content:** The dataset consists of pedigrees (family trees in tabular format) with demographics, genetics, surgical, cancer history data, and other clinical data.

+**Initial Number of Rows:** _____ (each row represents one person in one family)

+**Initial Number of Columns:** ______

+**Source:** data was collected from genetics clinics.
+The exact source and dataset are confidential.

+### Complex Pipeline Features:

+**Linked Records:**
+ - Records within the same family must be linked for the models to run.
+ - Example 1: race of 1 relative is based on a mix of their mother’s and father’s race.
+ - Example 2: a child must have both a male and female biological parent who are older than the child.
+ - _Solution:_ compared and imputed missing records within families for consistency.

+**Gene Tests:**
+ - Understanding which genes were tested and which were not is critical data for the models.
+ - Each test consists of a panel of one to 800+ genes.
+Panel names and the genes they include are non-standard and the genes in each panel change over time.
+Most genes with “negative” results were not recorded which makes the model results less accurate.
+ - _Solution:_ automated the comparison of the unstructured panel names, dates of testing, recorded results, and published panel information from gene testing labs.
+Selected the most likely panel for each record and use it to impute all missing genes.

+**Cancer history:**
+ - Cancer history is also critical for the model but…
+ - Cancer diagnoses were unstructured, inconsistently coded, and often misspelled.
+ - _Solution:_ created a dictionary of word roots, common medical codings, and common misspellings.

 This repository showcases my ability to write a complex data pipeline in R however, due to the intentionally omitted data, the pipeline unfortunately cannot be run.

+## Pipeline Documentation

-This README has four sections:
+This pipeline documentation has four sub-sections:
   - **Overview**
   - **Variable Codings**: description of variable codings for variables not used in BayesMendel or PanelPRO.
   - **Scripts**: description of each step of the data cleaning process by script.
   - **Assumptions**: description of each assumption used in the cleaning process.

-## Overview
+### Overview

 This repo contains the files required to clean and wrangle the REDACTED genetics pedigree data set.
 The pipeline produces three clean variants of the same raw data set every time the pipeline runs.
   - The "all genes" variant (`clean-REDACTED-data-all-genes.RData`) contain all 800+ genes in the REDACTED data.
 This file is >6Gb and won't open on most local machines.
 You can see the data summary for all 800+ genes in the `data-version-summary-stats-[VERSION DATE].html` file though.